BY

 Here’s what you need to know to make an informed choice when buying a car for tax write-off purposes for your Australian business this year.

-What is a Business Car Tax Write Off?
+What is Australia’s Business Vehicle Tax Write-Off?

 In simple terms, a business tax write-off is an expense that can be deducted from your taxable income.
-It’s a way for the Australian Taxation Office (ATO) to acknowledge that running a business often involves significant outlays, and these should be taken into account when calculating your tax liability.
+It’s a way for the Australian Taxation Office (ATO) to acknowledge that running a business often involves significant outlays, and these should be taken into account when calculating your overall tax liability.

 The ATO allows businesses to claim a deduction for the cost of a car if it’s used for business purposes.
 This includes the cost of running and maintaining the car.
 However, the amount you can claim depends on the type of car, how much you use it for business, and the method you choose to calculate your deductions.